elastic/elasticsearch-net-example/README.md

 ### Exploring querying further

-So right now we have a fully working search, but how does elasticsearch know what fields to search?
+So right now we have a fully working search implementation, but how does Elasticsearch know what fields to search?
 Well by default, Elasticsearch cheats a little.

-All the values of all the fields are **also** aggregated into the index under the special [_all]() field.
+When indexing a document, all the values from all the fields of the document are aggregated and also indexed under the special [`_all`](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-all-field.html) field.

-If you do not specify a field name explicitly, then queries that allow you to not specify a field name will default to that `_all` field.
+If you do not specify a field name explicitly in a search request, then queries that allow you to not specify a field name will default to using the `_all` field.
+Pretty neat, right?

-Another thing to note about the [query_string_query]() we've used is that it exposes the Lucene query syntax to the user.
+Another thing to note about the [`query_string` query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) we've used is that it exposes the [Lucene query syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) to the user.

-Try some of the following queries in NuSearch:
+Try some of the following queries in `NuSearch`:

 * `id:hello*`
 * `id:hello* OR id:autofac^1000`

-Whats going on here?
-Well in the first dquery we explicitly search for only those `Package`'s who's `id` start with `hello`.
-In the second example we extend this query to also include `autofac` but boost it with a factor `1000` so that its first in the result set.
+What's going on here?
+In the first query, we explicitly search for only those `Package`'s whose `id` starts with `hello`.
+In the second example, we extend this query to also include `autofac`, but boost it with a factor of `1000` so that it appears first in the result set.

-Do you want to expose this to the end user?
+Do you want to expose this kind of query power to the end user?
 Consider the following:

 * `downloadCount:10`